Mardi Gras Recipes

 The Food

+If you’ve never been to NOLA during Mardi Gras, you don’t know what you’re missing!
 The Louisiana folks know how to host a good “throwdown,” with an assortment of foods including: gumbos, etouffee’s, jambalayas, crawfish boils and King Cakes.

-The difference between Creole and Cajun food is slight; however, Creole recipes generally include tomatoes where Cajun recipes don’t.
+The difference between Creole and Cajun food is slight; however, Creole recipes are generally spicy and often include tomatoes where Cajun recipes are a little milder and don’t usually have tomatoes.
+You’ll find these two terms used interchangeably throughout Louisiana.

 The Music